Last Updated on

 Other symptoms of anxiety are muscle tension, restlessness, dizziness, palpitations, digestive discomfort.
 Asked why she can’t sleep, Veronica says she worries a lot.

-How a panic attack feels
+How does a panic attack feel?

 Sitting on the edge of the couch, her back straight and her hands meticulously placed on her lap, she continues: “I was very scared.
 I thought I was going to die.
 I couldn’t breathe properly and I was suffocating … it was like I was in a dream.
 It didn’t seem real to me what was happening.
 I was trembling, I was all sweating and I was thinking – God, am I going to die now?”